Apryse — Document SDK Platform, Formerly PDFTron

 | July 2025 | Accusoft | Document processing and viewing technology |

-Use Cases
+Use cases

 Software vendors embed Apryse SDKs to add document capabilities without building PDF infrastructure from scratch.
-Bentley Systems' Senior Product Manager cited the cross-platform approach as accelerating product delivery; Drawboard's founder noted "superior speed and functionality out of the box" versus alternatives.
+Bentley Systems' Senior Product Manager cited the cross-platform approach as accelerating product delivery.
+Drawboard's founder noted "superior speed and functionality out of the box" versus alternatives.

-Government and Public Sector
+Government and public sector

 Carahsoft distributes Apryse to U.S. government agencies, positioning WebViewer for Salesforce-based document management in contexts requiring digital signatures, audit trails, and high-volume processing.
 The Appian partner profile notes 25+ years of government deployments at all levels.

-CAD and Engineering Workflows
+CAD and engineering workflows

-AutoCAD's Global Head of Product Management described Apryse's integration speed as "superior to their competition" with a product roadmap that "invested in the right things" - indicating adoption in technical document workflows beyond standard office formats.
+AutoCAD's Global Head of Product Management described Apryse's integration speed as "superior to their competition" with a product roadmap that "invested in the right things," indicating adoption in technical document workflows beyond standard office formats.

-Competitive Position
+Competitive position

 Apryse competes most directly with Nutrient (formerly PSPDFKit), which also targets developers building document capabilities into applications.
 Both offer cross-platform SDKs for PDF viewing, annotation, and editing.
 Adobe overlaps at the enterprise end through Acrobat SDK and PDF Services API.
 For the iText library specifically, Apache PDFBox represents the primary open-source alternative in the Java ecosystem.

-Unlike pure-play IDP vendors such as ABBYY or Hyperscience - which focus on automated data extraction from inbound documents - Apryse's core value proposition is enabling document interaction and processing within developer-built applications, with AI extraction capabilities added more recently as a layer on top of that foundation.
-The February 2026 CVE disclosures affected both Apryse and Foxit simultaneously, limiting their value as a competitive differentiator in either direction; the more relevant signal is how each vendor's security response process compares.
+Unlike pure-play IDP vendors such as ABBYY or Hyperscience that focus on automated data extraction from inbound documents, Apryse's core value proposition is enabling document interaction and processing within developer-built applications, with AI extraction capabilities added more recently as a layer on top of that foundation.

-Technical Specifications
+Technical specifications

 | Feature | Specification |